 Tobacco Enforcement Litigation Reappropriation.
-The Office requests \$292,610 from general revenues the Governor reappropriated from FY 2013 to FY 2014.
+The Office requested \$292,610 from general revenues that the Governor reappropriated from FY 2013 to FY 2014.
 This assumes paying for delayed FY 2013 expenses in FY 2014 for tobacco enforcement litigation.
 The Office ended FY 2013 with a general revenue surplus of \$335,417, including \$292,610 for tobacco litigation expenses.
-The Governor recommends \$67,610 less to reflect current year expenditure experience.
+The Governor recommended \$67,610 less to reflect current year expenditure experience.
+The Assembly concurred.

 Unidentified Projects - Google.
 The Office's revised budget request includes \$11.0 million, nearly all from restricted receipts for unidentified projects that are expected to be funded from Google settlement funds.
-The Office is expecting to receive funding approval from the Office of Asset Forfeiture and Money Laundering Section of the United States Department of Justice.
-The state's share of the settlement is \$100.0 million and the Office is expecting to spend a significant portion in the current year for several projects; however, those projects have to be approved by the United States Department of Justice due to funding restrictions.
-The Governor recommends funding as requested.
+The Office is expecting to receive funding approval from the Asset Forfeiture and Money Laundering Section of the United States Department of Justice.
+The state's share of the settlement is \$110.0 million and the Office is expecting to spend a significant portion in the current year for several projects; however, those projects have to be approved by the United States Department of Justice due to funding restrictions.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Criminal Division Staffing.
-The Office requests \$49,665 less than enacted from all sources, including \$1,057 more from general revenues for salaries and benefits for 148.1 full-time equivalent positions within its Criminal Division.
+The Office requested \$49,665 less than enacted from all sources, including \$1,057 more from general revenues for salaries and benefits for 148.1 full-time equivalent positions within its Criminal Division.
 This primarily reflects a reduction of general revenue turnover savings to support a staff attorney position that was previously funded from restricted receipts.
 The Office indicates that it does not have enough funds available within its restricted receipts forfeiture account to support the staff attorney position.
 Forfeiture includes property and cash forfeited during the disposition of state drug and gambling matters.

-The Governor recommends \$307,173 less than requested, including \$284,440 from general revenues to reflect \$203,194 from additional turnover savings and \$81,246 from statewide medical benefit savings.
+The Governor recommended \$307,173 less than requested, including \$284,440 from general revenues to reflect \$203,194 from additional turnover savings and \$81,246 from statewide medical benefit savings.
+The Assembly concurred, with the exception of including savings of \$0.1 million from general revenues to reflect additional turnover savings based on updated expenditures.

 Other Salary and Benefit Adjustments.
-The Office requests \$296,631 more than enacted from all sources, including \$306,157 from general revenues for all other salary and benefit adjustments.
+The Office requested \$296,631 more than enacted from all sources, including \$306,157 from general revenues for all other salary and benefit adjustments.
 This essentially restores the enacted turnover savings to reflect the Office's estimated payroll costs for the remaining 85.0 full-time equivalent positions.
 The request also includes increased medical costs to reflect employee benefit selection and other benefit adjustments based on Budget Office planning values.
 As of December 28, 2013, the Office had 228.1 filled positions or 5.0 positions below the authorized level.
-The Governor recommends \$188,064 less than requested, including \$179,602 from general revenues to reflect \$126,191 from additional turnover savings and \$53,411 from statewide medical benefit savings.
+The Governor recommended \$188,064 less than requested, including \$179,602 from general revenues to reflect \$126,191 from additional turnover savings and \$53,411 from statewide medical benefit savings.
+The Assembly concurred.